fsvreddit/bot-bouncer/README.md

 Note: v1.6.1 is the current public release.
 An upgrade may appear to be available but not be installable.

 * Fix bug that prevented auto allowlisting on unban from working properly
+* Fix bug where Bot Bouncer might resurface posts that had been previously removed by a moderator, Automod or Reddit
 * Add new opt-in upgrade notification system.
 If you would like to be notified of new upgrades, you can do it from the app settings page.
 * Add new opt-in feature to send a daily digest of bot detections and bans
 * Removed four redundant evaluators for bot styles no longer seen in the wild